Threat-Radar/tr/DESIGN_PATTERNS_ANALYSIS.md

 # Threat Radar Architecture & Design Patterns Analysis
-## Executive Summary for Professor Presentation
+## Executive Summary for Midterm Presentation

 This document provides a detailed walkthrough of design patterns and architectural decisions in the Threat Radar vulnerability assessment platform.
 The analysis includes concrete code examples and file references suitable for an academic presentation.